swilsonnc/ACEPROK1Max/README.md

 ## 🔌 Hardware Setup

 ### Sensor Installation
-1. **Extruder Sensor**: Install at the splitter exit point
+1. **Extruder Sensor**: The first sensor in the extruder
-2. **Toolhead Sensor**: Install before the hotend entry
+2. **Toolhead Sensor**: The bottom sensor in the extruder at the cutter
 3. **Wiring**: Connect sensors to configured pins with pullup resistors

 ### USB Connection
 Connect the ACE Pro unit to your printer's host computer via USB.
 The driver will automatically detect the device.

 ### Splitter Configuration
-Use a BAMBULAB-compatible filament splitter for optimal performance with the ACE Pro system.
+Use a BAMBULAB-compatible filament splitter for optimal performance with the ACE Pro system or any good smooth printable splitter.

 ## 🤝 Contributing